A Fresh Take on Diamond Stitch | A Crochet Tutorial

 4. yo, pull through 2 loops, yo, pull through 2 (2 loops still on hook.)

-Now find the next spot to insert your hook (in step 6).
+Now find the next spot you’ll insert your hook (in step 6).
 From the hdc you worked in the first half of this fptr2tog, you’ll skip 3 hdcs and work into the 4th.

 5. yo twice,